Legal Malpractice Attorneys In Orange County, California

 - Failure to properly communicate with clients

 It is a tremendous advantage to the injured client if the attorney handling the legal malpractice case has wide experience in a variety of matters.
-With decades of trial experience, Klein & Wilson‘s attorneys have obtained significant trial results, achieved verdicts and settlements over $225 million for their clients, and obtained defense verdicts in a wide variety of “bet the company” cases.
+With decades of trial experience, Klein & Wilson‘s attorneys have obtained significant trial results, achieved verdicts and settlements nearly $250 million for their clients, and obtained defense verdicts in a wide variety of “bet the company” cases.

 An Unmatched Reputation For Excellence

 It is Klein & Wilson‘s reputation in the courtroom that convinces defendants to settle matters rather than risk an adverse verdict at trial.
 Klein & Wilson‘s attorneys pioneered multimedia trial presentations, which include video depositions, animations, and computer graphics.
 The firm has such an outstanding reputation in modern trial techniques that its attorneys have been asked to make presentations to other attorneys looking to incorporate multimedia presentations into their own trials.

 Klein & Wilson has the experience and reputation clients need to defeat the toughest adversaries, including the largest law firms in the world.